 When we have the switches wired we can join banks of switches together.
 With Electrofrog switches the rails leading from the frog to the diverging tracks need to have insulated joiners.
-The other metal joiners between switches get soldered together.
-On banks of switches this is my preferred way to solder the rails.
+The other metal joiners between switches get soldered together..
 This way you can handle the switch group as one.
 You may be OK not soldering joiners if every rail has a feeder pair, but soldering a bank of switches makes their installation easier.

 The next step is to lay the first bank of switches on the roadbed and mark the position of the feeder wires with a sharpie or pencil.
 Remove the switches and drill the 1/8-inch (3mm) holes for the feeder wires.
 Then test fit the switches by inserting the wire leads to make sure the switches sit flat.
 Sometimes you may have to dig out a little of the cork roadbed to ensure the switches sit flat.

 Then go back to the plan.
 Before gluing the switches to the cork roadbed, double check your future operations plans for the new section.
 Take your time, it is worth it.
 How are you going to move the switches?
 Peco switches have a spring so they can be moved by hand and they snap across.
 You should use the outside throw bar to move the switch.
 Putting your finger between the rails to move the switch works but over time weakens the switch.
 The point rails are held by small tabs that could break.
-You can use a small tube on a swizzle stick that fits over the Peco “nob” on the throw bar.
+You can use a small plastic tube on a skewer stick that fits over the Peco “nob” on the throw bar.
+The skewer stick is a good uncoupling tool.

 Think carefully about how you and your operators will move the switch points.
 I use a combination of manual throws, slide switches, servos and Tortoise slow motion machines.
 The tortoise or servo is used with difficult to reach switches.
 As my layout is basically a shelf layout most switches are accessible.
 In the majority of cases I use inexpensive slide switches to move the turnout (see below for construction and wiring).
 Whatever the control solution you need to now drill a hole for the servo or Tortoise control wire, or in the case of slide switches, cut the cork roadbed to allow the piano wire connection to connect.
 In N Scale Tortoise or Servo switch wires benefit from a hole about 5/16 inch right under the point where the wire connects to the throw bar.
 Once you have drilled this extra hole or cut the road bed it is time to install the first switches.
 I use grey caulk to hold down the track and switches.
 Mark the switch ends and apply caulk to the roadbed in all areas EXCEPT near the throw bars and spread the caulk with a spatula.
 You do not need any more than a thin “butter like” spread, or the caulk will ooze up between the ties and look ugly.
 Push the switches down into position, align them and make sure they are straight.
 I use a roller to press them down and then either pin them for 12 hours or use weights to hold them down if there is any hint of springing up.